metrorailings/OwlBlog/content/posts/postseason-review-titans.md

 ### Is the defensive coordinator or the head coach a chess player when it comes to defense?

-Hard to say.
-I respect Mike Vrabel and Dean Pees and the work they've done in their past stints.
+Hard to say, but I'd lean towards no. I respect Mike Vrabel and Dean Pees and the work they've done in their past stints.
 But it's clear that this Tennessee defense has holes at all three levels.
 Would things would be worse or better if an average set of coaches were managing the defense?
-I can't answer.
+I can't answer for sure.

 That being said, this defense has done well enough from a scoring perspective over the past several weeks.
 Not that scoring defense tells the full story anyway, but it is a feather in their cap nonetheless.